sammysun0711/openvino.genai/samples/cpp/rag_sample/README.md

 Discrete GPUs (dGPUs) usually provide better performance compared to CPUs.
 It is recommended to run larger models on a dGPU with 32GB+ RAM.
 For example, the model meta-llama/Llama-2-13b-chat-hf can benefit from being run on a dGPU.
 Modify the source code to change the device for inference to the GPU.

-See https://github.com/openvinotoolkit/openvino.genai/blob/master/src/README.md#supported-models for the list of supported models.
+See the list of [supported models](https://github.com/openvinotoolkit/openvino.genai/blob/releases/2024/2/src/docs/SUPPORTED_MODELS.md).

 #### Lanuch python Client
 Use python client to send the message of DB init and send the document chunks to DB for embedding and storing.